-Pork Sinigang is a delicious native Filipino sour soup made with pork as the main ingredient.
-This Pork Sinigang or Sinigang na baboy is made with pork belly chops, chopped okra, garlic, tomatoes, green chili, onion,, radish, eggplant, string beans, spinach, Sinigang sa Sampalok Original Mix and seasoned with fish sauce and pepper. it an easy mix of ingredients dropped in a pot and mixed together to form a wonderfully hearty stew that’s perfect for the rainy weather or on cold and sick days that you just want to warm up in. it’s a Filipino comfort food that anyone can recreate and feel like they’re back at home.
+Pork Sinigang or Sinigang na baboy is Filipino pork soup and made with pork belly chops, chopped okra, garlic, tomatoes, green chili, onion,, radish, eggplant, string beans, spinach, Sinigang sa Sampalok original mix and seasoned with fish sauce and pepper.
+It an easy mix of ingredients dropped in a pot and mixed together to form a wonderfully hearty stew that’s perfect for the rainy weather or on cold and sick days that you just want to warm up in. it’s a Filipino comfort food that anyone can recreate and feel like they’re back at home.

 What is a Sinigang?